Financial Literacy Basics

 Vicki Robin's Your Money or Your Life is the foundational text of the modern financial independence movement.
 The book predates the FIRE acronym but provides much of the philosophical foundation that the community built on.

-The Consumer Financial Protection Bureau does not promote FIRE specifically but does provide neutral resources on retirement planning, savings rates, and investment basics that overlap with the framework.
+The Consumer Financial Protection Bureau doesn't promote FIRE specifically but does provide neutral resources on retirement planning, savings rates, and investment basics that overlap with the framework.

 For the broader concept of financial independence, see our piece on what financial freedom means.
 For the underlying math of compound interest that makes FIRE possible over a 15–20 year timeline, our companion explainer covers the mechanism in detail.